To play at your best you need to be in great shape. We are introducing a strength and conditioning program to make sure 2019 is your best season yet!

 A well-structured S&C programme should always aim to improve the athletic potential of a participant.
 This is done through a variety of training methods, due to Ultimate being a sport which demands a wide range of physical qualities.
 The benefits include:

 The programme is comprised of five different phases:

 Off-Season: Phase 1 and 2 of this programme form the first two months of an off-season programme where foundational strength and volume-based accessory work is necessary to help rebuild strength levels that have either been lost due to a long “in-season” period, or time off post-season.

-Coming soon: Pre Season 1: This acts as the introductory period into ultimate specific movements.
+Pre-Season 1: This acts as the introductory period into ultimate specific movements.
 This period will include first exposure to higher velocity movements and a movement towards maximal strength.

-Coming soon: Pre Season 2: This point in the calendar should be used to translate the strength and power gained in the previous blocks into high velocity ultimate specific movements.
+Pre-Season 2: This point in the calendar should be used to translate the strength and power gained in the previous blocks into high velocity ultimate specific movements.
 Intensity of work will be highest at this point in the programme ready for the In-season period.

 Coming soon: In Season: This block is used to maintain all the physical outcomes trained in the previous off and pre-season months.
 During this period, it becomes difficult to improve on maximal levels of strength and power due to the effects of increased aerobic demands (tournament and team trainings) however it remains to highly important to maintain to reduce injuries during this period.